gcv/julia-snail/README.md

 ### Other customizations

 - `julia-snail-use-emoji-mode-lighter` (default `t`) — attempt to use a 🐌 emoji in the Emacs modeline lighter if the display supports it.
 Set to `nil` to use the ASCII string `"Snail"` instead (a `:diminish` override in `use-package` should also work).
+- `julia-snail-repl-display-eval-results` (default `nil`) — print the result of evaluating code sent from Emacs to the REPL.

 ## Usage